 Hopes for the Future

 BowelScreen has recommended an audit of the quality of screening colonoscopies in general and on an individual level.
-There is an urgent need to improve quality assurance and restore people’s faith in medical professionals.
+There is an urgent need to improve quality assurance and restore people’s faith in the service.

-Early diagnosis of any disease is critical to recovery and the implications of a misdiagnosis can be devastating.
-We, at Power Solicitors, have unparalleled experience in the area of medical negligence.
-If you or a family member, have suffered due to a misdiagnosis, please contact our specialist medical negligence team for legal advice and guidance.
+Early diagnosis of any disease is critical to recovery and the implications of a misdiagnosis and delay in treatment can be longstanding.
+At Power Solicitors, we advise on medical negligence.
+If you or a family member, have concerns about your care, please contact us for legal advice and guidance.

 Email: [email protected]